UwUDev/ygege/docs/contribution.md

 ygégé is written in Rust.
 If you have experience with Rust, we welcome your contributions!

 - See our [development guide](/docs/source-guide.md) for how to set up your development environment, build ygégé from source, and submit PRs.
 - We follow a "fork and PR" workflow.
-If you’re new to this, see the [GitHub forking guide](https://docs.github.com/en/get-started/quickstart/fork-a-repo).
+If you're new to this, see the [GitHub forking guide](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

 ---